Cyfrin/aderyn/README.md

 There is also an officially supported [VSCode extension](https://github.com/Cyfrin/vscode-aderyn/) for Aderyn.
 Download from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Cyfrin.aderyn&ssr=false#overview) and start identifying vulnerabilities in your Solidity code with ease.

-You can also read the [`DeepWiki - Aderyn`](https://deepwiki.com/Cyfrin/aderyn), to understand the architecture of this tool.

 ## Features

 - Off the shelf support for Foundry projects.